hamiltont/clasp/README.md

 You can run using `java -jar clasp-0.0.1.jar`, including passing additional flags (e.g. `java -jar clasp-0.0.1.jar --help`)

-To create a Fat Jar file, we use [sbt assembly](https://github.com/sbt/sbt-assembly)
+To create the fat jar, we use [sbt assembly](https://github.com/sbt/sbt-assembly)

 ### Skinny Jar and Target Script